 - When you eventually retire and lose health insurance through your job, apply for Medicare Part B via a special enrollment period and complete the CMS 40B form (Application for Enrollment in Medicare Part B).

 If you are self-employed, have COBRA or work for an employer with fewer than 20 employees, you may need to fully enroll in Medicare at age 65.
-Check your policy or with HR for the specifics of how your coverage works.
+Check your policy or with your employer's HR department for the specifics of how your coverage works.

 How to apply for Medicare Advantage, Medicare Supplement and Part D